hhony/CarND-LaneLines-P1/writeup.md

     * I added `land_detect/line_math.py` to maintain all the line/slope/interpolation/filtering
 ![alt text][image4]

+becomes..

+![alt text][image5]

 5) Apply the Region of Interest (ROI) mask
     * I maintained a pyramid shape, with a flat top as the default roi shape, inside `LaneFilter.__init__`
-![alt text][image5]
+![alt text][image6]

 6) Apply the weighted image using original, mask and transform combination
-![alt text][image6]
+![alt text][image7]

 #### Logic around annotations